Estádio Beira-Rio: Construction

-All the frenzy had to be subdued in 1965.
-In stark contrast to the optimism of the early decade, that year became etched in Inter's history with two significant and harsh setbacks.
-Financed with its own resources, the construction works of the Beira-Rio had to be halted, reflecting the club's weakened finances.
-The works were only resumed thanks to the assistance of the Banco da Província, secured through the Works Committee.
-In a tragic turn of events, José Pinheiro Borda, who was still leading the efforts of the construction, died on April 25, 1965, shortly after expressing in an interview his ongoing prayer to witness the completion of the Gigante da Beira-Rio.
-His death deeply affected the entire city, prompting a movement among Porto Alegre's society to honor him by naming the rising stadium after the Portuguese man.
+In 1965, due to the Internacional's weakened finances, construction works of the Beira-Rio had to be halted.
+The works were only resumed following financial assistance from the Banco da Província, secured through the Works Committee.

+On April 25, 1965, José Pinheiro Borda, who was still leading the efforts of the construction, died.
+This was shortly after expressing in an interview his ongoing prayer to witness the completion of the Gigante da Beira-Rio.
+His death prompted a movement among Porto Alegre's inhabitants to name the stadium after him in his honor.

 Aerial view of the Beira-Rio stadium in the 1960s.

-The fans continued to take center stage in 1967, a year in which the appeal for donations was intensified, launching the Brick Campaign on November 26 during a match between Inter and Farroupilha at the Eucaliptos stadium.
-On that occasion, in addition to the presence of the players from the current squad, who took to the field with a banner urging the fans to make donations, club legends like Tesourinha and Carlitos strongly embraced the movement.
+In 1967, the appeal for donations intensified with the launching of the Brick Campaign on November 26 during a match between Inter and Farroupilha at the Eucaliptos stadium.
+In addition to the presence of the players from the current squad, who took to the field with a banner urging the fans to make donations, club legends like Tesourinha and Carlitos strongly expressed their support in the appeal.

-In 1968, the stadium already appeared to be ready.
-Imposing, incorporating architectural features inspired by the Tokyo Olympic Stadium and the Azteca Stadium in Mexico City.
-With most of the structure completed, only a few finishing touches remained for the grand inauguration.
+In 1968, the stadium was mostly complete.
+It incorporated architectural features inspired by the Tokyo Olympic Stadium and the Azteca Stadium in Mexico City.
 The Gigante underwent its first major tests.
 In March 1968, for example, the stadium hosted the final of the 10th Gaúcho Beach Soccer Championship between Cidreira and a selection of other participating teams.
 Fifteen thousand people attended the event.